alina5014/Yandex-projects/Project 1. Research of reliability of borrowers/README.md

 **Project Objectives**

--  analyze data on the statistics of customer solvency
+-  Analyze data on the statistics of customer solvency
--  identify and group purposes of getting a loan
+-  Identify and group purposes of getting a loan
--  analyze the causes of customer debts on loans
+-  Analyze the causes of customer debts on loans

-**Gained practical skills in data preprocessing**
+**Stages**

+- Data overview
+- Data preprocessing
-- handle missing data
+  -- handling missing data
-- work with data types
+  -- working with data types
-- categorize data
+  -- categorizing data

 **Tools**